Odin Bailey

-Odin Ohray Bailey (born 8 December 1999) is an English professional footballer who plays as an attacking midfielder for club Stockport County.
-Bailey started his career with Birmingham City, and spent time on loan at Gloucester City of the National League South in 2018, at Forest Green Rovers in the 2019–20 and 2020–21 seasons, and at Scottish Premiership club Livingston in 2021–22.
-After 15 years with Birmingham, he left for Salford City in 2022.
-He spent time on loan at Stockport County before joining the club on a permanent basis in January 2024.
+Odin Ohray Bailey (born 8 December 1999) is an English professional footballer who plays as an attacking midfielder for club Portsmouth.
 He has represented England at under-16 level.

 Club career

 Early life and Birmingham City career

 Bailey was born in Birmingham and lived in the Bartley Green district.
 His father, Luke, was on the books of West Bromwich Albion as a youngster.
 Bailey attended Priory School in Edgbaston.
 He joined Birmingham City F.C.'s Academy as an under-seven, signed a pre-contract agreement in March 2016 to commit to a first professional contract which would run from his 17th birthday in December to the end of the 2018–19 season, and took up a two-year scholarship in July.
 Academy coach Steve Spooner described him as "a forward player that plays down the middle or off the side, a number 10 type player [with] good close control and a good variation of finishes."
 He played for Birmingham's under-23 team in 2016–17, despite his youth, and was a regular for that team the following season.

 Bailey was named among the substitutes for the Championship fixture at home to Ipswich Town on 31 March 2018.
 He remained unused as his team won 1–0.
 He helped Birmingham's youth team reach the semifinal of the 2017–18 FA Youth Cup, but was injured after four minutes of the first leg against Chelsea, depriving him not only of the chance to progress further – Chelsea outclassed Birmingham 7–0 on aggregate – but also of the possibility of making his senior debut in what remained of the season.